MdNomanRaghib/PowerShell/README.md

 The -AutoSize parameter when used with Format-Table cmdlet will calculate column widths based on the actual data to be displayed.
 Get-EventLog -LogName Application | Select -First 10 | Format-Table -Autosize

+Get-ChildItem (to retrieve all the files and folders from any specified directory).
+By default, the Get-ChildItem retrieves the contents of the current working directory if no specific location is specified.
+Get-ChildItem -Path C:\PowerShell
+Get-ChildItem -Path C: -Recurse (-Recurse parameter is used to get objects recursively from the specified directory path)

+New-Item (creates a new file or folder on your computer)
+New-Item -Path C:\ -Name MyData -Type Directory
+New-Item -Path C:\ -Name MyData -Type Directory -Value "This is the content" (-Value can be used to add some data to your new file)